Palacio Real (Royal Palace of Madrid), Madrid

 Palacio Real (Royal Palace of Madrid), Madrid (must see)

 Spots along the tour include the Royal Library and the Royal Armory.
-In particular, the Armory is considered one of the world's best, with many pieces going back to the 13th century.
-In the Crown Room, you can see Charles III's crown, throne, and scepter.
+The latter, in particular, is renowned as one of the world's premier collections, featuring artifacts dating back to the 13th century.
+In the Crown Room, you'll have the opportunity to behold Charles III's crown, throne, and scepter.

 The palace is so large that tours are seldom the same.
 The route is changed every few months, with different areas and rooms highlighted.
-As such, if you've been before, you might see something different if you try again.
+So, even if you have visited before, another visit may reveal new sights and experiences.

 Palacio Real (Royal Palace of Madrid) on Map